 Fiona has worked in the voluntary sector for over 20 years, both in Scotland and internationally.
 In addition to her professional experience, Fiona brings her own insights.

 Is Fiona Duncan working full-time on the Care review?

 Fiona is spending approximately half her working time on the Care Review on a flexible basis.

 How will Fiona Duncan remain independent as the Chair?

-There are robust governance arrangements in place to ensure Fiona’s independence in her roles as the Chair of the Review and as the Chief Executive of Lloyds TSB Foundation for Scotland.
+There are robust governance arrangements in place to ensure Fiona’s independence in her roles as the Chair of the Review and as the Chief Executive of the Corra Foundation.